Rent Act 1977

 The Rent Act 1977 (c.
-42) was an act of Parliament passed in the United Kingdom.
+42) is an act of the Parliament of the United Kingdom.
 The act introduced the protected tenancy in England and Wales.

 The organization setting the rent, the Valuation Office Agency, was known as the "Rent Office".

+Provisions

+Repealed enactments

+Section 155(5) of the act repealed 23 enactments, listed in schedule 25 to the act.